-- Wash your face at least twice a day to remove dirt and pollution from your skin.
+- Wash your face at least twice a day to remove dirt, oil and pollutants from your skin.
 Don’t overwash.
 Overwashing can deprive your skin of necessary oils.
 This can contribute to sebum production.

 - Drink lots of water to hydrate your skin and prevent it from overproducing sebum.
 Too much sebum may lead to clogged pores.

 - Avoid oil-based makeup products.
 They may clog your pores.
 Water-based makeup products are recommended for acne-prone skin.